Contact Kim Terakes

 Books

-Penguin Books have published four of Kim’s cookbooks in Australia and one in New Zealand, with yet another in production.
+Penguin Books have published five of Kim’s books in Australia and one in New Zealand.
 Total Australian sales are well in excess of 100,000.

 Click here to see Kim’s books.